Pirates vs. Reds Player Props Betting Odds

-You can see player prop bet odds for Bryan Reynolds, Spencer Steer and others on the Pittsburgh Pirates and Cincinnati Reds before their matchup at 7:05 PM ET on Friday at PNC Park.
+Player prop betting options for Bryan Reynolds, Spencer Steer and others are available in the Pittsburgh Pirates-Cincinnati Reds matchup at PNC Park on Saturday, starting at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!